Texas Sage

 Members shall reside in or attend school inside the 610 Loop in Houston or in Bellaire.
 Like all NCL, Inc. Chapters, Texas Sage aims to foster the mother-daughter relationship by serving its communities together.

-The Texas Sage Chapter has 375 active and provisional members, and last year we collectively completed over 5,500 service hours.
+The Texas Sage Chapter has 375 active members, and last year we collectively completed over 5,500 service hours.

 Our focus is in connecting hearts, hands, and minds so that every community thrives.
 The NCL program empower its members to succeed as confident, well-rounded contributors to society while making a positive impact in the community they serve.